wjreger-stats/stat100/_site/README.md

 For any questions about the site (data entry, structure, bugs, etc) please email me at wreger2@illinois.edu

 Update:
-- build in class for calendar elements to adjust correctly to screen size
 - reduce horizontal padding within calendar cells
 - fix code to generate exam schedules
 - vertical centre stat lecture youtube link